DeadmanXXXII/Fragmentor/README.md

 # Fragmentor
-This creates three custom .pcap files with any payloads you embed.
+This creates custom .pcap files with any payloads you embed each Payload is given its own packet and can be encoded for obfuscation.

 ```